ryokiti0104/inbound-tourism-analysis/README.md

 ### Visitor Arrivals vs Tourism Consumption
 ![Visitor vs Consumption](images/visitors_vs_consumption.png)

+Analysis (one sentence):
+Tourism consumption per visitor shows a general upward trend over time, with a temporary dip after 2015 followed by a strong increase toward 2024.

+Note on missing data:
+Data for the COVID-19 period (2020–2022) are not included, which may limit the interpretation of short-term fluctuations during that time.

 ## Conclusion
 The analysis suggests that exchange rates have a statistically significant relationship with inbound tourism demand in Japan.
 A weaker yen is associated with higher visitor arrivals.